Renfrewshire Council

 Infrastructure, Land and Environment Policy Board

-To consider and determine reviews of decisions or failures to take decisions on Asset Transfer Requests made in terms of Part 5 of the Community Empowerment (Scotland) Act 2015.
+To consider and determine Asset Transfer Requests made in terms of Part 5 of the Community Empowerment (Scotland) Act 2015.

 Investment Review Board